bsmsultani/redis-scratch/README.md

 A Redis server built from scratch in Python.
 Supports the RESP protocol, multiple data structures, TTLs, pipelining, and comes with an interactive CLI.

----

-## Why

-Wanted to actually understand how Redis works under the hood — the protocol, the event loop, lazy expiry, all of it.
-So I built one.

----

 ## Getting started

 Start the server: